-If the Association ratifies this Agreement by no later than 5 p.m. on August 11, 2015, effective July 1, 2015, each employee base wage will be increased by two percent (2%) percent.
+Elf the Association ratifies this Agreement by no later than 5 p.m. on August 11, 2015, effective July 1, 20175, or upon ratification and approval by City Council, whichever is later, each employee base wage will be increased by two percent (2%).